sujith-eag/vu-library/docs/java/java_core/06_methods/06_super.md

+# super()

-#### Using super to call Superclass Constructor
+Using super to call Superclass Constructor

-When both the superclass and the subclass define constructors, the process is a bit more complicated because both the superclass and subclass constructors must be executed.
-In this case, you must use another of Java’s keywords, super, which has two general forms.
-The first calls a superclass constructor.
-The second is used to access a member of the superclass that has been hidden by a member of a subclass.
+When both the superclass and the subclass define constructors, the process is a bit more complicated for both the superclass and subclass constructors must be executed.

+`super()` keywords has two general forms.
+* The first calls a superclass constructor.
+* The second is used to access a member of the superclass that has been hidden by a member of a subclass.

+## super() to call superclass constructor

 `super(parameter-list);`

+>[!important]
-super( ) must always be the first statement executed inside a subclass constructor.
+>`super( )` must always be the first statement executed inside a subclass constructor.

 ```java
 class TwoDShape